JJBordy/rules/README.md

 ### ROADMAP BEFORE 1.0:

-* modify the structure for CONDITIONS / CONDITIONS_LIST
-* Reference array elements
-* add all the built-in functions necessary
-* use testify for tests
-* add meaningful tests for all .go files
-* create good and meaningful examples
-* ask feedback before publishing
-* publish
+* process dates
+* for function arguments: allow to pass input values, not just fixed values (Greater: [ config.max ])

 ### POST 1.0 ROADMAP:

 * Rules will be able to have a priority (rules with higher priority will be executed latest and override any previous output)
-* Rules will gain ID and conditions will be able to reference other rules
+* Rules will gain IDs and conditions will be able to reference other rules (if rule X and rule Y are true/false, then...)
-* Maybe: full rules engine: will be able to reference the generated output in conditions
+* Possible: full rules engine, will be able to reference the generated output in conditions
-* Maybe: output functions (random, time, capitalize string, etc)
+* Possible: output functions (random, time, capitalize string, math operations, etc)